 - Learners will demonstrate how to perform advanced searches in library databases to find peer-reviewed material relevant to their research needs.

 In order for library instruction to be successful and for learners to fully benefit from the sessions, course instructors must:

 - Submit instruction requests at least two weeks in advance.
 This ensures the availability of a library instructor and provides us with adequate time to design an effective lesson.

-- Submit a copy of the course syllabi or the relevant assignment description.
+- Submit a copy of the course syllabus or the relevant assignment description.
 This guarantees library instructors can better design content and activities aligned with course goals.

 - Be present during the library instruction session.
 This helps create an environment where students are actively participating in the learning process.

 Library staff are excited to partner with course instructors and lend their instructional design expertise in order to create and meet research-related learning outcomes that support the curriculum.
 Library instructors can assist in the development of student-centered active learning content and alternative assessment measures to ensure that learners are gaining critical thinking and research skills aligned with course objectives.
-Reach out to Instruction Librarian, Liz Dunne to begin the assignment design process.
+Email our instruction librarian Liz Dunne (email@example.com) to begin the assignment design process.

 FSU Libraries have expanded the traditional content of library literacy sessions by incorporating critical thinking, evaluating resources, and research skills support through asynchronous learning resources.

 We've gone beyond the physical library to seamlessly integrate our services and resources right into the Canvas dashboard and your course site.
 Use the Library Tools link in your course site and the FSU Libraries course to search for materials, find research support, and access our library services.
 Integrate our library modules, videos, and tutorials into your Canvas course from the Canvas Commons.
 Find out more about our Libraries’ integrations in Canvas.